Best electric scooter models for kids, teens & toddlers in 2023

 • Their prior experience

-• What they need it for
+• What do they need it for

 • Where will they ride